prokia/BioNavi-NP/README.md

 python run_batch_by_building_blocks.py
 ```
 The whole process takes around 17 hours on four GPU (Nvidia RTX3090).
 One could modify the data_path and building_block_path in the script according to their own installation path.

+#### Citation

+Please cite the following paper if you use this code in your work.
+Zheng, S., Zeng, T., Li, C. et al. Deep learning driven biosynthetic pathways navigation for natural products with BioNavi-NP.
+Nat Commun 13, 3342 (2022). https://doi.org/10.1038/s41467-022-30970-9